“I sound my barbaric yawp over the rooftops of the world” , from Song of Myself by Walt Whitman.

 A Brief History of Alphorns

 These beautiful horns were built from spruce trees growing high in the Alps and were used by Alpine shepherds 2000 years ago to communicate with other people and to call grazing animals, and also to make music.
 Long ago, builders would choose a high mountain tree that grew out of a steep mountainside.
 After growing out from the mountainside, the tree would turn and grow vertically toward the sun, and the shape of the tree was used by the early builders of Alphorns to make the shape of the horn.
 The trees were split in half, carved out, the halves reattached, and the horn made.
 Alphorn playing declined in the late 1700's and early 1800's as they were needed less for communication.
-Efforts were made in Switzerland during the 1800's to promote the Alphorn due to its cultural significance, and the Alphorn has seen a resurgence in the last hundred and fifty, and especially the last 40 years.
-They can be purchased online or at some stores, and there are Alphorn playing workshops and festivals in Europe, North America.
+Efforts were made in Switzerland during the 1800's to promote the Alphorn due to its cultural significance, and the Alphorn has seen a resurgence in the last hundred and fifty years, and especially the last 40 years.
+They can be purchased online or at some stores, and there are Alphorn playing workshops and festivals in Europe and North America.
 It would seem that F is the most common pitch for alphorns in North America, while F# is common in Europe.

 Alphorn Drawings by a Novice Alphorn Builder